LaKendaWilliams/Creating-Virtual-Machines/README.md

 </p>
 <p>
-In this demonstration, a resource group and two virtual machines were created through Microsoft Azure.
-First step logged into Azure.com under account information.
-Created the main resource group (RGProject) reviewed and created.
-Next, I created the first virtual machine under the Resource group (RGProject), then created a virtual machine name (VMProjectW) and selected the region in which VM was made.
-I also created a VM in Windows 10.
-Lastly, I created the username and password then reviewed and created the first VM.
-I Followed this step to create the second VM and that one was created under Linux (VMProjectL).
+In this IT demonstration, a resource group and two virtual machines were provisioned using Microsoft Azure.
+The process started by accessing the Azure portal at azure.com and logging in with the appropriate account credentials.
+A primary resource group named "RGProject" was then created and configured.
+Subsequently, the first virtual machine was created within the resource group "RGProject" with the name "VMProjectW", specifying the desired region for deployment, which in this case was Windows 10.
+User credentials were established, and the creation of the first VM was finalized after review.
+Following the same procedure, a second virtual machine was created under the same resource group, this time being configured for a Linux environment with the name "VMProjectL".
 </p>
 <br />